 L- was excited to see the script from the movie, Percy Jackson and the Lightning Thief.
 They also had a dart and pearl from the props of the film.

 The last month was a fun one and a nice break from our usual routine.
 We plan on adding more unit studies later in the year.
 Lesson plans for the Ancient Greek and the Olympics Unit Study are free to subscribers.
-Get your free downloads in the Chocolate Closet.
+Get your free downloads below (subscribers can find them in the Chocolate Closet).

 What unit studies do you have planned this year?